 Mondi’s new global leadership training program will be launched in the fall of 2017.
 The program will focus on intercultural leadership and the preparation of leaders for international challenges.
 We talked about the program with Birgit Höttl, head of The Mondi Academy and Helena Gutierrez, MDI Training & Development consultant.
-They explained the benefits for the company, the complexity and gave some tips for the successful transmission of intercultural content.
+They explained the benefits for the company, the complexity of the topic and gave some tips for the successful transfer of intercultural content.

-What were the main requirements for the development of the Global Leadership Program?
+What were the main reasons for the development of the Global Leadership Program?

 Birgit Höttl: As a globally operating company we often send out our managers to other countries, for example as part of the integration of new plants.
 It is important that managers who come to a new country have a sense of what intercultural leadership means and what risks are involved.
 With our new training we want to create awareness for cultural differences and show the participants what they have to keep in mind when they come to a new culture, one which is maybe completely different than the own one – especially when it is about leadership.
 An integration phase is already a stressful time.
 If a leader doesn’t have a feel for the new culture, particularly during such a stressful time, many things can go wrong – such as loss of time, friction loss and in the end can lead to something like financial loss.

 So does it mean that the program is a preventive measure?